davatorium/rofi/mkdocs/docs/1.7.3/rofi.1.markdown

 If not specified default theme from DE is used, *Adwaita* and *gnome* themes act as fallback themes.

+`-application-fallback-icon`

+Specify an icon to be used when the application icon in run/drun are not yet loaded or is not available.

 `-markup`

 Use Pango markup to format output wherever possible.